A Gentle Noble's Vacation Recommendation: Light novel

 Written by Misaki, A Gentle Noble's Vacation Recommendation began serialization online on the user-generated novel publishing website Shōsetsuka ni Narō on January 28, 2014.
 It was later acquired by TO Books who began publishing it with illustrations by Sando under their TO Bunko light novel imprint on June 9, 2018.
-Twenty volumes and two short stories have been released as of April 2025.
+Twenty-one volumes and three short stories have been released as of April 2026.